California Wavers on Theme Park Opening Rules Amid Pressure

 “Given the size and operational complexities of these unique sectors, we are seeking additional input from health, workforce and business stakeholders to finalize this important framework,” Dr. Mark Ghaly, California’s top public health official, said in a statement.

-Amusement park leaders saw an initial draft of the proposed rules Thursday and urged state officials to continue talks with the industry before finalizing them, said Erin Guerrero, executive director of the California Attractions and Parks Association.
-She said the sector appreciated the administration's willingness to do so.
+Amusement park leaders saw a draft of the new rules Thursday and urged state officials to change them, said Erin Guerrero, executive director of the California Attractions and Parks Association.

-“While we are aligned on many of the protocols and health and safety requirements, there are many others that need to be modified if they are to lead to a responsible and reasonable amusement park reopening plan,” she said in a statement.
-No further details of the draft guidance were released.
+“While we are aligned on many of the protocols and health and safety requirements, there are many others that need to be modified if they are to lead to a responsible and reasonable amusement park reopening plan,” Guerrero said in a statement.

+No one has said what Newsom's proposed rules would have allowed.
+Friday, the board of directors for Visit California — the state's tourism marketing authority — asked a Newsom administration official for an update on those rules.
+But all he would say is “as soon as we have an announcement to make it will be made.”

+That appeared to frustrate Scott White, president and CEO of the Greater Palm Springs Convention & Visitors Bureau, who said he has lost all large meetings through the end of the year and is beginning to lose bookings for the first quarter of 2021.

+“We need guidance and we need guidance quickly,” White said.
+“If we lose all of our business for the first quarter of 2021, our destination is going to be severely, severely devastated and I think there is a lot of businesses that will never come back.”

-While Florida has allowed its theme parks to reopen with restrictions, California's rules still don't allow large gatherings for concerts, conventions and amusement parks.
+Florida has allowed its theme parks to reopen with restrictions.
+But California's rules still don't allow large gatherings for concerts, conventions and amusement parks.
 California tourism officials said Friday the state expects to lose $78.8 billion in travel spending for 2020 — up from an initial industry loss forecast in June of $75.4 billion for the year.

 While the occupancy rates at California's hotels are higher than the national average, Visit California CEO Caroline Beteta said Southern California's Orange County where Disneyland and other theme parks are located “is faring the worst across all regions given its high dependency on Disneyland.”